jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 **Independence of persons carrying out functions under Act**

 ### 76 Independence of persons carrying out functions under Act
-No person who exercises any power of decision in relation to an immigration matter, or who has exercised any such power in the previous 2 years, may be employed or engaged to—
-  (a) consider or decide applications for licences or for renewals of licences; or (b) carry out inspections under this Act.
+The following persons may not be employed or engaged to consider or decide applications for licences, or for renewals of licences, or to carry out inspections under this Act:
+  (a) an immigration officer or a refugee and protection officer (as defined in the Immigration Act 2009):
+  (b) any other person who exercises a power of decision in relation to an immigration matter:
+  (c) any person, other than a former immigration officer or refugee and protection officer, who has exercised a power of decision in relation to an immigration matter in the previous 2 years.

 **Register of licensed immigration advisers**